-You call the shots with so many options in commercial photography!
+You call the shots as commercial photography!

 How to set up a commercial photography business has the same challenges as starting any new business.
 Fortunately, there are many options available in this category including,